Module Catalogue 2026/27

 Aims

-This module assumes some prior knowledge of phonetics and phonology and aims to achieve critical awareness of phonological models and theories on the part of the student.
-The aim is for students to investigate a number of phonological models, including both derivational and optimality theoretic, in order for them to come to an understanding of how evidence and argumentation are used in phonological theory building.
+This module assumes some prior knowledge of phonetics and phonology and aims to introducing ability in practical phonetic analysis and knowledge of theoretical models of phonology.
+The aim is for students to investigate a variety of phenomena in order for them to come to an understanding of how data, evidence and argumentation are used in scientific thinking.

 Outline Of Syllabus